Icod de los Vinos or Icod of the Wine is a 95.9 square km big

 Of course, you can also admire the renown dragon tree from Park Parque Lorenzo Caceres.
 That's by the main church Iglesia Matriz de San Marcos of Icod de los Vinos.

-This church from the 16th century has been subject to major restorations which were not finished when last seen from outside end of 2017.
+This church from the 16th century has been subject to major restorations which are now finished in 2019.
 It's also said that it houses the biggest and heaviest of most beautiful silver filigree crucifixes of the world with a weight of 47 kg.

 Another must see is the Ex-Monastery the Convento de San Francisco from 1641 with its outstanding architecture.
 It also has one of most important libraries of the Canary Islands.

-The beauty of it all is that everything seems to be in one small hub.
+The beauty of all town attractions is that they all seem to be in the small hub of the old quarters.
 Even the museums Museo de Mariposas and Museo del Guanche with its life size figures are very close.
 Find the latter in the shopping mall C.C.La Magalona.
 A Mercadona Supermarket is in in Calle Hercules.
 Indeed, it makes it a joy of an easy task to explore this historic wine town district.

 Icod also has Europe's longest Lava tube.
 This so called Cueva del Viento which has several entrances is one of the biggest on earth with a length of almost 10000 feet.
 It is of high geological, volcanic and even biological interest.
 It became one of the most extended mausoleums for skeletons of giant rats and lizards which are extinct.
 However, it can't be explored to its origin because of rising dangerous conditions.
 It may be followed in direction of the coast, though.
 Some dripping water petrified in the seemingly endless and irregular shaped tube.
 Nevertheless, it's not a typical Stalagtite cave.
 An online permit to enter it must be downloaded for your protection.
 Expect a taxi ride of about 8km from the bus station to a plantation from where a hiking path leads to the Cueva del Viento volcanic Tube.

 The Icod de los Vinos Drago Milenario grew so old (between 800 and 1000 years) in its protected gorge thanks to a seemingly endless supply of water and a subtropical climate.
 The water comes from the gentle, moist Alisian winds from the ocean that are captured by Pines from where they drip into the ground.
 This Tenerife area has more than ten water springs, many of which are wells while others are known as fountains.
 Furthermore, about 40 underground tunnels channel the water that were brought by the Alisian clouds.
-It's likely that two or three of these so called water mines within dynamited rocks have been closed for being unsafe.
+It's likely that two or three of these so called water mines within dynamited rocks have been closed for being unsafe due to their poinsonous gas.

 Ships are not built any more for the king of Spain but fishing boats may need attention.